hm-lang/core/proposals/README.md

 print(NameDatabase_123.4)   # RUNTIME ERROR, 123.4 is not representable as an `int`. print(NameDatabase_123.4 round(Stochastically))     # prints "John" with 60% probability, "Jane" with 40%.

-# note that the definition of the key is an immutable array:
+# note that the definition of the key is a readonly array:
 StackDatabase; string_(int_)    # parentheses are grammatically unnecessary,
                                 # since subscripts go right to left.
                                 # i.e., `StackDatabase; string_int_` would be ok too.